 What is the difference between Nipah virus and the viruses that have been recorded in the past?

 Common symptoms like dengue, dengue shock syndrome and bleeding similar in all those viruses that we encountered in recent times.
 In addition to this encephalitis, lethargy and fatality are seen in this viral infection.

 What are the special cares is to be taken to prevent the spread?
 Special kind of care like the isolation of the patient suffering from this viral infection, taking the past history of the patient of any viral attacks, then the source of infection is to be known and the area of the infected patient should be given some precautionary treatment.

 What are the reasons for the outbreak of viral infections since the past 3 decades?

 Various viral infections like Zika virus, Swine flu have been widely spread in past time.
 The first and foremost reason behind this is the viruses being mutated and attained the tendency to resist and are newly emerging.
 Second thing is that development in the medical infrastructure to identify the viruses.
 The third point is social media which is getting the news close to the public creating awareness among them.

 Interesting Facts about Nipah Virus

-- It almost tops in the ranking of the most fatal viruses in the fresh incidence.
+It almost tops in the ranking of the most fatal viruses in the fresh incidences.